marcuslau0903/10-Object-Oriented-Programming-Team-Profile-Generator/README.md

 ## Description

 The application dynamically generates a HTML team profile webpage that contain summaries of employee information of a software engineering team.
 The app uses **Inquirer Node.JS** to prompt user questions such as job titles including Manager, Engineer and Intern - followed by specific questions regarding each role.
-Employee cards are generated based on input collected & are displayed on the webpage (file accessible from the dist folder).
+Employee cards are generated based on input collected & displayed on the webpage (file accessible from the dist folder).
 In addition, the program uses **Jest** as the testing framework for all methods and constructor classes.

 ## Installation